-Our principal operating policy is that any loans made by us are limited to a maximum of 75% of the appraised value of the mortgaged property less the amount of any prior mortgages.
-We may occasionally exceed a 75% LTV ratio to secure the priority of our mortgage or otherwise effect a workout of the borrower's indebtedness and, when we do, we usually obtain additional security from the borrower including security over non-real estate assets.
+Our principal operating policy is that any loans made by us are limited to a maximum of 80% of the appraised value of a mortgaged property in the Fraser Valley and Lower Mainland of British Columbia (75% in all other regions) less the amount of any prior mortgages.
+We may occasionally exceed an 80% or 75% (in other regions) LTV ratio to secure the priority of our mortgage or otherwise effect a workout of the borrower's indebtedness and, when we do, we usually obtain additional security from the borrower including security over non-real estate assets.